MKLab-ITI/JGNN/tutorials/GraphClassification.md

 ## Training the architecture

-For the time being, training architectures like the above on the prepared data needs to manually call the backpropagation for each epoch and each graph in the training batch.
+For the time being, training architectures like the above on the prepared data should manually call the backpropagation for each epoch and each graph in the training batch.
 To do this, we first retrieve the model and initialize its parameters: